 Do I need to bring my own tent?

-Access to the General Campsite is included in the price of a weekend ticket.
-You just have to bring a tent and find a space to pitch it when you arrive.
+Access to Camp Kindling's General Campsite is included in the price of a weekend ticket.
+You just need to bring a tent and find a space to pitch it when you arrive.
+If you'd prefer not to bring your own, Camp Kindling also offers Pre-Pitched Tent upgrades.